xtxerr/cac/README.md

+#### Cisco APIC state collector ####

-Cisco APIC Collector, which collects all sorts of data in non-blocking fashion, if needed, from multiple controllers in parallel.
-Creates statistics for OpenNMS 'collectd' and creates events through raw TCP in OpenNMS 'eventd'.
+Collects all sort of data in non-blocking fashion, if needed, from multiple controllers in parallel.
+Creates statistics and events in OpenNMS.

-- Alarming and Event Notification via OpenNMS's eventd
+- Alarming and event notification via OpenNMS's eventd
-- Interface Accounting grouped by APIC types
+- Interface accounting by APIC types
-- All ReST calls are done in non-blocking event loop
+- Non-blocking concurrency
-- Creates XML files for OpenNMS collectd
+- XML file creation for OpenNMS collectd

 #### License and Copyright